Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Conclusion

-Prepaying a home loan is one of the smart financial moves.
+Prepayment of home loan is one of the smart financial moves.
 It pays down your debt, saves on interest outgo and provides peace of mind.
 Even if you cannot afford to make a prepayment at one go (in the form of full prepayment), making home loan part prepayment regularly (particularly in the initial years) can have a significant impact.
-Avoid using your entire emergency fund for prepayment, and check with your lender about any prepayment rules if you have a fixed-rate loan.
+Avoid using your entire emergency fund for prepayment, and check with your lender about any home loan prepayment charges or home loan prepayment rules if you have a fixed-rate loan.
 Use digital tools, stay financially disciplined, and watch your loan get lighter every year.

 Looking to manage your home loan better or make a part-prepayment?
 With Tata Capital, you get flexible repayment options, competitive interest rates, and tools like EMI calculators to help you plan every rupee wisely.